JakeDSargent/TapRunes/README.md

    - The rune translator will match the placement of what you type so insert your own newlines as desired

 - Press Run **|>**
-- The first line of `input.txt` will be your `.png` output file name
+- Your text will be translated to `output.png`

 ### Example of Curser